VerneShi/Atlanta_Eviction_Prediction/README.md

 ## Project Description

 ### Datasets
-* Atlanta Region Eviction Tracker (Jan 2020 – May 2023)
+1. **Atlanta Region Eviction Tracker (Jan 2020 – May 2023)**: Our project utilizes eviction data collected by the Atlanta Region Eviction Tracker from January 2020 to May 2023.
+This detailed dataset provides a comprehensive view of eviction cases filed within the Metro Atlanta area, allowing us to analyze patterns and trends.
+It includes information on eviction filing dates, locations, outcomes, and more.
+This data is critical for understanding the local housing crisis and aids in predicting future eviction patterns

-* US Census Bureau - American Community Survey 5-Year Data Profile
+2. **US Census Bureau - American Community Survey 5-Year Data Profile**: We also incorporate data from the American Community Survey (ACS) 5-Year Data Profile provided by the US Census Bureau.
+This extensive dataset contains a wide array of demographic, social, economic, and housing characteristics.
+It is vital in our analysis to understand underlying factors influencing evictions, such as income levels, family structure, employment status, and more.

 ### Variable Inclusion
 Based on some literature review of similar eviction prediction projects in other states, we have identified a wide range of potential variables.
 These include demographic (Race & Sex), economic (Income, education, occupation, etc.), social (Employment), and housing variables, all of which have been shown to be related to eviction in previous studies.